-Houston air conditioning tune up prevents future damage on your house and save customer’s money.
+Air conditioning tune-ups prevent future damage to your house and save customers money.

-Water created from your ac system is natural but can also create problems.
-In the case of your car it’s no problem to drain water onto the ground but with your HVAC system your evaporator (where the moisture is coming from) must be inside the house.
-The moisture must then go somewhere.
-The water cannot just stay in the house.
-Therefore properly designed air conditionoing systems drain moisture from condensation through your sink and/or send water to the exterior of the house.
-These drain lines can at times become clogged causing excess water to build up.
+Water produced by your AC is natural but can also create problems.
+In the case of your car, it’s no problem to drain water onto the ground.
+With your HVAC system, however, your moisture condensates in the house and must be removed.
+It can’t stay in the house.
+That’s why properly designed air conditioning systems drain moisture from condensation through your sink and/or send water to the exterior of the house.
+These drain lines can become clogged, causing excess water to build up.

 How do air conditioning drain lines get clogged?